 His work includes the monograph Pension Reforms in Central, Eastern and Southeastern Europe: From Post-Socialist Transition to the Global Financial Crisis published by Routledge and the volume Recovering from the Crisis through Social Dialogue in the New EU Member States: The Case of Bulgaria, the Czech Republic, Poland and Slovenia, edited for the International Labour Organization.
-Another volume for the ILO, co-edited with Oscar Molina, with the provisional title Post Crisis Social Dialogue – Best and Innovative Practices in the EU-28, is forthcoming in late 2016.
+Another volume for the ILO, co-edited with Oscar Molina, entitled Talking through the Crisis: Social Dialogue and Industrial Relations Trends in Selected EU Countries, has been published in early 2017.

 Guardiancich obtained his PhD in Social and Political Sciences at the European University Institute, his Master’s degree in Political Economy of Transition at the London School of Economics and graduated in Economics at the Università di Trieste.
 As an assistant professor or post-doc he taught a number of BA and MA courses at the University of Michigan, Ann Arbor, at the University of Southern Denmark, Odense, at the James Madison University in Florence and at the Collegio Carlo Alberto, Turin.